glyif/shellfish/README.md

   * **NOTE:** If the project is on your partner's github account, make sure to use your partner's github name.

-* your project will be compiled with the proper commands:
+* your project will be compiled with gcc and these Warning flags in the output
+file: ``hsh``.

   ```
   $ gcc -Wall -Werror -Wextra -pedantic *.c -o hsh